logo

 17. Creation by Laurent Ballesta earned the underwater photographer the grand title of Wildlife Photographer of the Year

 It was no easy task for Laurent to capture his winning image.
-The photographer and his team went back to this lagoon each year for five years and dived all day and night to avoid missing the annual July spawning.
+The photographer and his team returned to this lagoon each year for five years and dived all day and night to avoid missing the annual July spawning.

-Grey reef sharks joined them after dark as they would hunt the groupers in packs.
+Grey reef sharks joined them after dark as they hunted the groupers in packs.
 What an incredible sight!

 17. Creation by Laurent Ballesta earned the underwater photographer the grand title of Wildlife Photographer of the Year